phillipj17/cs341/README.md

 # The Simplest Thing Possible.
+#JENNA?

 Pull the repository and open index.html.